mramos-tiempodev/todo-list/README.md

 This is a very very basic todo list and is not finished, there are some functionalities that are missing and other are not working correctly.
 The idea is create an API with three end points get, post and put (delete is missing).
 Create the client side and interact with the api.
-The technologies involucrated are php with zf2, mysql, jQuery, bootstrap, datatables and that's it.
+The technologies involucrated are vagrant and virtualbox for the environment, so you need to download and install them; plus php with zf2, mysql, jQuery, bootstrap, datatables and that's it.

 #BUGS
 Each time that you insert a new task you need to refresh the page, is something related with the datatable, but __the time eat me__.